Western Michigan University: College of Aviation

-The College of Aviation runs a Cirrus SR-20 fleet and turbine engine testing sites.
-Additionally the College of Aviation has a fleet of Piper PA-44 Seminole, one Cirrus SR-22, one Piper PA-18 Super Cub, and one American Champion Decathlon used for flight training.
+The College of Aviation runs a Cirrus SR-20 fleet, turbine engine testing sites, and aviation maintenance training facilities.
+Additionally the College of Aviation has a fleet of Piper PA-44 Seminole, one Piper PA-18 Super Cub, and one American Champion Super Decathlon used for flight training.
 The facility is in Battle Creek, Michigan at W. K. Kellogg Airport.